nejj00/ku-leuven-ml-project/README.md

 - Install all dependencies in `requirements.txt`
 - Train either one or two agents using an RL library.
 See `example_training_rllib.py` for an example of training simple agents using Ray RLLib.
+- The KAZ environment is created by using the corresponding function in the `utils.py` file.
+Notice that you can switch between the single and multi-agent environment by changing the `num_agents` parameter (either 1 or 2).
 - During your project, you can test your trained agent via the `evaluation.py` file.
 To know about the options, run `python3 evaluation.py -h`.
+- For the final submission, you need to implement the interfaces in the two files `submission_single.py`, for the one archer (Task 3) and `submission_multi.py`, for the two archers environment.
-- For the final submission, you need to extend the file `submission.py` with your own code and submit it on the departmental computers for the tournament (see below).
-See the file `example_submission_rllib.py` for an example.
+- Submit your own code on the departmental computers for the tournament (see below).
+See the file `submission_single_example_rllib.py` for an example.